Category Archives: M2 Ultra

 macOS 13 Ventura: Compatibility Guide

-My personal experience with Ventura has been very good.
-Everything I use runs natively on M Series and is compatible with Ventura.
+My personal experience with Ventura and Sonoma has been very good.
+Everything I use runs natively on M Series and is compatible with those.
 But don’t listen to me, do your homework!

 The Mac Studio has what it takes to get through the next 5+ years of your music & video productions